bamlab/ecoappscore/devicesDurability/batteryConsumption/gpsUsage.md

 Using GPS data drastically increases battery consumption

-- Using the cell phone tower instead of GPS allows a 90% reduction in power consumption related to position sharing.
+- Using antenna chip instead of GPS chip allows a 90% reduction in power consumption related to position sharing.
 On the other hand, the position is less accurate.
 - In some cases, location by wifi or by phone antenna could be sufficient, but we still use GPS.

 ## Measure